 The range listed is the theoretical maximum but is likely to be lower.

 How much does it cost to charge an EV at home in NZ?

 It depends on your power plan and the EV you own.
 Given a unit price of 0.25 per kWh, it costs around $4.00 per 100 km of travel to charge at home.

 Some electricity providers offer free hours or heavily discounted night rates, lowering costs further.

 A small portion of public charging stations are free.
 However, they are slower chargers and often busy.

 DC fast charging stations range from $0.50 to $0.85 per kWh, which equates to around $9 to $14.50 per 100 km of travel.

 Batteries are expensive to produce.

-EVs are expensive up front, but when you compare running costs over five years, the vehicle may work out cheaper.
-As diesel and petrol price rises, EV TCO improves.
+Many EVs are expensive up front, but when you compare running costs over five years, the vehicle may work out cheaper.
+As diesel and petrol price rises, EV cost-of-ownership improves.